nlesc-nano/ceiba/paper/paper.md

 # Functionalities
 Figure \ref{fig:architecture} represents schematically the architecture of the web service.
-The *Ceiba-CLI* initializes the communication with the *Ceiba web service* by requesting some resources (e.g. precomputed data).
-Then, the services checks that the requests is available and the user can perform the action, if those initial steps success the service communicates with the database and return the requested resources or performed the actions requested by the user.
+The *Ceiba-CLI* initializes the communication with the *Ceiba web service* by requesting some resources, for instance some precomputed data or a  new job to run.
+Then, the services checks that the requests is available and the user can perform the action, if those initial steps success the service communicates with the database and return the requested resources and/or performes an update in the database.

 ![Diagram representing the Ceiba architecture.\label{fig:architecture}](architecture.jpg){ width=90% }